code1997/nextcloud_filename_sanitizer/README.md

         $ python nextcloud_filename_sanitizer.py -d '/path/to/directory' -o -l 'log.txt'

 ## Attributes
+These Attributes must be changed in the script itself (nextcloud_filename_sanitizer.py)

     WEBDAV_ADDRESS (str): The address of the Nextcloud WebDAV server.
     WEBDAV_USERNAME (str): The username to authenticate with.